Simon123123/vtm10_fast_dt_inter_partition_pcs2021/README.md

 Dataset Generation
 ------------------

 In the original paper, the dataset was constructed using a portion of the Common Test Condition (CTC) sequences, while the remaining sequences were used for evaluating the method.
-In our implementation, we choose to generate the dataset using the BVI-DVC database [3] and the Youtube UVG database [4] to assess performance on full CTC.
+In our implementation, we chose to generate the dataset using the BVI-DVC database [3] and the Youtube UVG database [4] to assess performance on the full CTC.
 All sequences in these databases have been encoded.
 Data is selectively collected from certain inter frames of the encoded sequences.
 More precisely, we collect data from one frame every three frames for resolutions of 960x544 and 480x272.
 For other resolutions, we specifically collect data from frames with a POC (Picture Order Count) equal to 8, 16, 28, 42, 49.

-To adjust the frames for data collection, please modify the "frame_collect" variable, which is defined in line 1551 and 2905 in the file EncModeCtrl.cpp.
-The collected features are stored in two generated csv files, namely "split_cost_yuvname.csv" and "split_features_yuvname.csv".
-To generate the dataset, please run the encoding with the macro COLLECT_DATASET activated, which can be found in line 68 of the file "TypeDef.h".
+To adjust the frames for data collection, please modify the **frame_collect** variable, which is defined in line 1551 and 2905 in the file **EncModeCtrl.cpp**.
+The collected features are stored in two generated csv files, namely **split_cost_yuvname.csv** and **split_features_yuvname.csv**.
+To generate the dataset, please run the encoding with the macro **COLLECT_DATASET** activated, which can be found in line 68 of the file **TypeDef.h**.
 After obtaining the csv files, you will need several Python scripts to process the collected data.

-1. Firstly, the script sep_frames.py is executed to seperate the collected data by frames.
-For 4k resolution, the frame-level data is then split by rows after running the script sep_rows.py.
+1. Firstly, the script **sep_frames.py** is executed to seperate the collected data by frames.
+For 4k resolution, the frame-level data is then split by rows after running the script **sep_rows.py**.
 Splitting the large data file facilitates the multiprocessing of files.

-2. Then we execute the script feature_ext.py to extract the features for QT/MT decisions and for Horzontal/Vertical decisions, respectively, for each data file.
+2. Then we execute the script **feature_ext.py** to extract the features for QT/MT decisions and for Horzontal/Vertical decisions, respectively, for each data file.

 3. Finally the feature files are merged per CU size and per decision.
 An equal number of samples for each decision has been randomly selected.
-In this stage, we begin by running "sep_cu_sizes.py" followed by the execution of the "merge_features.py" script.
+In this stage, we begin by running **sep_cu_sizes.py** followed by the execution of the **merge_features.py** script.

-The scripts for the above steps are provided in the "scripts/processing" folder.
+The scripts for the above steps are provided in the **scripts/processing** folder.
 Finally, a dataset containing 21 numpy files is generated.
 If you are looking for details about the data format in this dataset, please refer to the code and the original paper.

 Here is our dataset: https://1drv.ms/f/s!Aoi4nbmFu71Hgn0gvFYstymDzaFN?e=o2g9km